-When gathered in one view it acts as a central source for teammates to understand and track the OKRs for various products,
+When gathered in one view it acts as a central source for teammates to understand and track the OKRs for various products, team members, or departments.

 Product launch roadmap

 A product launch roadmap focuses on the strategy behind launching a product, including things like how a team will strategically announce initiatives, in what channels, to what partners, and what they hope to achieve from this.